 Successfully represented software company CFO in SEC and DOJ investigation into options backdating allegations (no SEC or criminal charges filed)

-Successfully represented developer in criminal investigation by the Small Business Association—Office of the Inspector General (no criminal charges filed)
+Successfully represented developer in criminal investigation by the U.S. Small Business Administration—Office of the Inspector General (no criminal charges filed)

 Successfully represented oil refinery’s employees in federal investigation and trial (no charges filed against employees)